SecureHats/security-copilot/Lesson 1/README.md

 >- More information about the [OpenAPI Schema](https://github.com/OAI/OpenAPI-Specification/) (OAS) can be found here.

 Plugin Manifest:
-  The plugin manifest file is used to explain to CoPilot how to use the plugin.
+  The plugin manifest file is used to explain to Copilot how to use the plugin.
 It provides metadata and configuration information about the plugin, such as its name, version, author, dependencies, and any other necessary details.
-The manifest file helps CoPilot understand how to integrate and interact with the plugin.
+The manifest file helps Copilot understand how to integrate and interact with the plugin.

 Microsoft Copilot uses the following process flow when the user asks a question and Microsoft Copilot answers the question by searching for and using a plugin.